 Many men suffering from below-average erections can use some exercises to improve the strength of their pelvic floor muscle.
 Basic kegel exercises, whereby you tense and release this muscle repeatedly, helps to strengthen it.
 Massage exercises can also aid in the activation of this muscle.
 Over time, either one will improve the function of your pelvic floor muscle, and improves your overall sexual health.

 The functionality of this treatment has been backed up by research time and again.
 As a first line of offense in our battle against erectile dysfunction, your pelvic floor should get ready for a workout.
 Ensuring an understanding of the root causes of Erectile Dysfunction is vital to tackling it properly, and we take our research in to these causes very seriously.

 We can put together an exercise regime for you to improve the strength of this muscle, and ensure you are performing the exercises correctly.
-For more information on treating erectile dysfunction in Melbourne and Townsville, contact Men’s Erectile Solutions today.
+For more information on treating erectile dysfunction in Melbourne and Victoria, contact Men’s Erectile Solutions today.